-Andalucía keeps in its extension landscapes, beaches unique towns and villages and monuments of extraordinary beauty.
-Some enjoy the fame they deserve, many retain the wow factor despite being on the guidebook podiums, and others remain closely guarded secrets.
+Andalusia keeps in its extension landscapes, beaches, fairytale towns and unique villages and monuments of extraordinary beauty.
+Some enjoy the fame they deserve, many retain the surprise factor despite appearing on the podiums of the guides and others remain closely guarded secrets.

 1. Soportújar (Granada)

-The Alpujarras of Granada have more than one charming village perched in the mountains.
+The Alpujarras of Granada enclose more than one charming village perched in the mountains.
 Beyond Trevélez, Lanjarón or Pampaneira, the mighty Soportújar stands out.

 Thus, Soportújar wears its best clothes all year round and greets the traveler with a witch of enormous dimensions: Baba Yagá.
-Viewpoints the visitor will find caves, bends, enchanted bridges and alleys in which to enter with the certainty that slopes, hillsides and, thank goodness, high doses of mountain beauty await the visitor.
+Viewpoints, caves, bends, enchanted bridges and alleys in which to enter with the certainty that the visitor awaits slopes, slopes and, less bad, high doses of mountain beauty.

-Cauldrons, dragonflies and a good assortment of sculptures occupy emblematic places in this snowy corner of the province of Granada.
+Cauldrons, dragonflies and a good assortment of sculptures occupy emblematic places of this snowy corner of the province of Granada.
 A town that will enchant you with its history, its beauty and its particular celebrations around witchcraft.
-In such a case, Halloween, Halloween, Halloween Night or the Bewitching Fair are not to be missed.
+In this case, you should not miss Halloween, the Night of the Witches or the Feria del Embrujo.

 2. Zuheros (Córdoba)